-My name's Skyler and I'm a composer, guitarist, sound designer, and electronic musician currently based in Boston MA.
+My name's Skyler (they/them) and I'm a composer, guitarist, sound designer, and electronic musician currently based in Berlin, Germany.
 As a practicing musician for 16 years, I've grown to have a very sensitive ear for the nuances of music that make songs "pop" out of the speakers.

 If you feel like your music is missing just a bit of "color", "oomph", "density", "sparkle", "weirdness", "tightness", "pop", or all of the above, I'm here to help.

 Además, hablo español y si usted lo habla también, póngase en contacto y podemos hablar sobre su proyecto.